 Credit is when you use borrowed money with a promise to repay it at a later date.
 Credit comes in many forms from credit cards to mortgages.
 There is a wide range of ways to use credit, which means that it is often a challenge for beginners to learn all the ins and outs of using credit wisely.

-Debit – Credit Cards Without Credit Can’t view on YouTube?
+How Debit Cards Work Can’t view on YouTube?
 Click Here Before Debit Cards Before the 21st century, if you wanted to buy groceries or visit the mall, you had 4 options that you could use to pay, all of which had their own drawbacks: Cash, checks, credit cards, and short-term financing.
-Cash is Read More…
+Cash is always reliable Read More…

+What is Money?
 Can’t view on YouTube?
-Click Here Money – Types of Stored Value Many years ago, before the concept of money existed, if an individual needed something they couldn’t provide for themselves, they would exchange something they owned with someone who had it.
+Click Here Many years ago, before the concept of money existed, if an individual needed something they couldn’t provide for themselves, they would exchange something they owned with someone who had it.
 This was called bartering.
 Every item would be traded for a different item.
-For example, Read More…
+For example, if I needed Read More…

-Automatic Payments – Blessing Or Curse?
-That title may be a bit hyperbolic – Automatic Bill Payments can be a huge time saver, and do help make sure your bills get paid on time (avoiding late fees and general headaches).
-This does come at a price, though – when your bills are automatically paid, you Read More…
+Automatic Payments: Convenience vs. Risk That title may be a bit hyperbolic – Automatic Bill Payments can be a huge time saver, and do help make sure your bills get paid on time (avoiding late fees and general headaches).
+This does come at a price, though – when your bills are automatically paid, you may Read More…

 A “Spending Plan” is exactly as it says – a plan of what you will be spending each month.
 There are usually two parts – your “fixed” spending and your “variable” spending.
 The fixed part is usually the same every month, with things like rent/mortgage payments, grocery bills, insurance, and car payments.
 The variable part changes a lot from month to month, and can include things like Christmas shopping, buying new furniture, and paying for repairs.

-Budgeting When learning about managing your finances, many experts will recommend you begin with a budget.
+Break Free From Money Stress with a Budget When learning about managing your finances, many experts will recommend you begin with a budget.
 A budget is a tool that tracks your income and expenses, and it allows you to set goals and make plans for the future.
-Developing a budget for a specific project, a special event, or to help you with your monthly Read More…
+Developing a budget for a specific project, a special event, Read More…

-Financial Records and Receipts When you organize your financial records, it’s important to keep track of your spending, and with your spending comes receipts.
+Receipts: What to Keep and Why When you organize your financial records, it’s important to keep track of your spending, and with your spending comes receipts.
 When going on a typical shopping trip, it’s easy to accumulate multiple receipts quickly, as you may visit several stores, grab a meal, and fill up your car with gasoline.
-Beginner budgeters may find Read More…
+Beginner budgeters Read More…

-Reconciling Accounts Your parents probably have experience reconciling their checkbook by comparing your own written records with their bank statements.
+Balance Your Books in 10-Minutes Your parents probably have experience reconciling their checkbook by comparing your own written records with their bank statements.
 In today’s world, reconciling your checkbook isn’t a common activity for two reasons: This does not mean you can skip the account reconciliation though.
-In fact, the way instant payments and other conveniences work probably make Read More…
+In fact, the way instant payments and other conveniences Read More…

-Banks, Credit Unions, and Savings & Loan Institutions When talking about Banking, people generally group Banks, Credit Unions, and Savings & Loan companies all in one group.
+Choosing the Best Banking Option for You When talking about Banking, people generally group Banks, Credit Unions, and Savings & Loan companies all in one group.
 They do provide similar services, but they each have specific differences that might make one a better fit for your financial needs than another.
-What They Have In Read More…
+What They Have In Common Read More…

 “Wealth” means having an abundance of something desirable.
 This can be tangible, like money and property, or intangible, like good health or freedom.

-What are Financial Records?
-As you begin working with financial institutions to secure your money and process your financial transactions, it is important that you learn to keep good financial records.
-These records, both on paper and electronic, will allow you to know where your money and assets are and exactly how much you have Read More…
+Tame Your Financial Paperwork As you begin working with financial institutions to secure your money and process your financial transactions, it is important that you learn to keep good financial records.
+These records, both on paper and electronic, will allow you to know where your money and assets are and exactly how much you have at Read More…